Remote Working Legislation, Laws & Regulations in the UK

 No, an employer is not obliged to agree to an employee's request to work from home.

 An employee can make a request for flexible working (including homeworking) either as a statutory request (under s.80F of the Employment Rights Act 1996) or a non-statutory request.
-There are specific eligibility criteria and steps which must be met as part of the statutory request process.
+On 6 April 2024, the eligibility requirements for making a request changed and an employee can make a request from their first day of employment.
+There are specific steps which must be met as part of the statutory request process.
 Flexible working may also be governed by the employer's policy.
 An employer can reject an employee's request if there is a valid business reason for doing so.
 The legislation contains eight statutory reasons why an employer may refuse a request.

 An employer who refuses a request to work flexibly (including remote working) in the UK would also need to be alive to any risks of indirect or direct discrimination on the grounds of sex or disability.
 For example, if a mother requests remote working for childcare reasons, then an employer should be prepared to objectively justify why this was not possible in order to defend any potential challenge on the grounds of indirect sex discrimination.
 If an employee is disabled then it may be a reasonable adjustment to allow a request to work remotely.